wharris/wharris_bin/README.markdown

   a sub-shell, so you'll need to execute it with something like the following:

         . ~/bin/killjobs

+* `orgname` - set organization name in Xcode.

+  Sets the default organization name that Xcode uses in the the copyright line for new files, so you don't have to keep replacing `__MyCompanyName__`.
+  Example:

+        orgname "My Company Ltd"

 * `pygrep` - search for strings in a Python source tree.

   Run with `pygrep` _search-term_.
 This script greps through all the files